-Company Overview
+Our Company

 We are a clinical-stage biopharmaceutical company focused on identifying and developing safe and effective broad spectrum therapeutics for the treatment of serious and life-threatening infections.
 We are developing a pipeline of product and development candidates, with an initial focus on serious fungal and bacterial infections.
-On January 29, 2015, we completed the acquisition of Aquarius Biotechnologies Inc., (referred to as the "Aquarius Merger" throughout this document), a New Jersey-based, early-stage pharmaceutical company focused on the development of differentiated and orally delivered therapeutics based on a proprietary, lipid crystal drug delivery platform called "cochleate delivery technology".
+On January 29, 2015, we completed the acquisition of Aquarius Biotechnologies Inc., whose name was subsequently changed to Matinas BioPharma Nanotechnologies, Inc. (referred to as the "2015 Merger" throughout this document), a New Jersey-based, early-stage pharmaceutical company focused on the development of differentiated and orally delivered therapeutics based on a proprietary, lipid crystal drug delivery platform called "cochleate delivery technology."